Validation Studies

 Two-stage sampling is a more feasible and realistic method of sampling in cases where the population is too large or is scattered over a large geographical area.

-In this method, simple random sampling (sometimes other sampling methods like systematic sampling are also used) is used to select elements from the selected clusters, further narrowing down to the desired sample size.
+In this method, simple random sampling (sometimes other methods like systematic sampling are also used) is used to select elements from the selected clusters, further narrowing down to the desired sample size.

 With two-stage sampling, you can use simple random sampling to select elements from each one of the selected clusters.
 The units of the narrowed-down sample group will be the selected respondents for the study on soda consumption.